-On her recent trip to Japan, Into Japan Specialist Tour’s Karan went in search of art, creativity and luxury in Kanazawa.
-Here, she participated in a gold-leaf experience, learning more about Kanazawa’s most famous export, and decorating her own product in the process!
+On her recent trip to Japan, Karan from the UK office went in search of art, creativity and luxury in Kanazawa.
+Here, she participated in a gold leaf experience, learning more about Kanazawa’s most famous export, and decorating her own product in the process!

 Gold Leaf Sakuda has a shop attached to the workshop, and it was the shop I initially entered before being shown into the workshop.
 The shop is full of so many beautiful items, which I had a chance to browse later.
 In the workshop, there were three craftsmen studiously applying the precious gold sheets to various items.
 I was asked to choose any item I wanted, and each item was clearly displayed with examples and prices.
 I decided on the glossy black chopsticks as I thought they would look nice with the shiny gold leaf as a contrast.

 Decorating my own glitzy chopsticks gave me an insight into the heart of Kanazawa’s most famous industry.
-I really enjoyed this experience and I will enjoy eating with these special chopsticks.
+I enjoy dining with my luxurious chopsticks, each time reminded of my visit to Kanazawa.

 In short: This is a great experience for those who want to have a hands-on experience of Kanazawa’s arts and crafts culture and understand one of its biggest industries.